A Guide to Drug & Alcohol Rehab: Mobile, AL

+According to the Partnership for a Drug-Free Mobile, Mobile, AL ranks as one of the top 10 worst areas in the state for drug and alcohol arrests.
+According to the data collected, more than 50 percent of the city’s high school seniors reported using marijuana, and over 58 percent said they drink alcohol.
 In Mobile, Alabama, heroin and opioid abuse is a major issue; however, methamphetamine and marijuana continue to be bigger drug threats in the region, the Lagniappe Weekly publishes.
 Methamphetamine abuse is the number one drug involved in violent crimes in Mobile.

 The unemployment rate and percentage of children living in poverty in Mobile County, which includes the city of Mobile, are both higher than state averages, the Community Health Needs Assessment (CHIP) 2016-2018 reports, which can contribute to poor mental health and a higher risk for drug and alcohol use concerns.
 Citizens within Mobile County also report more mental health issues than national averages suggest.
-For instance, the CHIP report explains that Mobile County residents report 4.3 mentally unhealthy days per month compared to national rates that are around half that.
+For instance, the CHIP report explains that Mobile County residents report 4.3 mentally unhealthy days per month compared to national rates which are around half that.

 Access to care, lack of health insurance coverage, and low household income rates can all increase stress levels and mental and behavioral health issues.
 According to the 2015-2016 Community Health Needs Assessment: Mobile County, Alabama, approximately 35.5 percent of Mobile County resident respondents cited mental health problems related to substance abuse as being one of the most important health issues in the county.
 The CHIP report also shows that residents of Mobile and Alabama as a whole indicate drug abuse as a major health concern in the region.

-Prior to legislation, the meth initiative, and the inception of the Mobile County Sherriff Office’s (MCSO) narcotics team in 2008, pseudoephedrine sales in Mobile County were the highest among all 67 Alabama counties, Alabama Media publishes.
-Pseudoephedrine and ephedrine are precursors found in common cold medicines that are used to make the illicit stimulant drug methamphetamine in clandestine laboratories.
+Prior to the legislation, the meth initiative, and the inception of the Mobile County Sherriff Office’s (MCSO) narcotics team in 2008, pseudoephedrine sales in Mobile County were the highest among all 67 Alabama counties, Alabama Media publishes.
+Pseudoephedrine and ephedrine are ingredients found in common cold medicines that are used to make the illicit stimulant drug methamphetamine in clandestine laboratories.

 Law enforcement began cracking down on meth labs and restricted the sale and purchase of over-the-counter (OTC) products containing these ingredients with measures like the passage of House Bill 363.
 This 2012 bill monitors the purchase of these OTC products by requiring individuals to show ID to obtain them and limits the amount any one person can purchase, classifying medications containing pseudoephedrine/ephedrine as controlled substances and including them in the electronic drug monitoring program.
-“Smurfing,” which was previously highly prevalent in Mobile and involved individuals crossing state lines to try and obtain these precursor chemicals, was also reduced by the passage of this bill, preventing out-of-state residents from neighboring states that consider these products as prescription medications from buying them over the counter in Alabama.

 While meth lab explosions and seizures have declined in the Mobile area in recent years, methamphetamine abuse is still a major drug threat.
 Alabama Media reports that the Interstate-10 (I-10) is a pipeline for a form of meth called “ice” that is being trafficked across the state and through Mobile, often from Mexico.
 The Mobile PD continues to work hard to disrupt the flow of the dangerous drug through the area and curb local abuse.